JamesChiDuong/IIS/README.md

   Before run the command:
    - Make sure you have already installed follow `modules/FPGA/tools.mk`

-   - Plug the FPGA board
+   - Plug your FPGA board

    - The `modules/FPGA/parameter.mk` to change the package following your FPGA.
 Example: my FPGA board is Artix-7 with package csg324